-Limit support of psql to servers running PostgreSQL 9.2 and later (Tom Lane)
+Limit support of psql's backslash commands to servers running PostgreSQL 9.2 or later (Tom Lane)

-Allow pg_basebackup to decompress LZ4 and Zstandard compressed server-side base backups, and compress output files with LZ4 and Zstandard (Dipesh Pandit, Jeevan Ladhe)
+Allow pg_basebackup to do server-side gzip, LZ4, and Zstandard compression and client-side LZ4 and Zstandard compression of base backup files (Dipesh Pandit, Jeevan Ladhe)

 Allow pg_basebackup to compress on the server side and decompress on the client side before storage (Dipesh Pandit)

 This is accomplished by specifying compression on the server side and plain output format.

 --compress option to control the compression location (server or client), compression method, and compression options (Michael Paquier, Robert Haas)

 Add the LZ4 compression method to pg_receivewal (Georgios Kokolatos)